rtusher/dssgettingandcleaning/CodeBook.md

 The file **'Dataset.zip'** should be unzipped to a directory/folder that will be the working directory for the analysis.

-##What is the data?
+##What is There in the Original the Dataset?
 The data consists of

--activity_labels.txt that contains a list of the **Activity Names**
+- activity_labels.txt that contains a list of the **Activity Names**

--features.txt that contains a list of the **Measures** analysed.
+- features.txt that contains a list of the **Measures** analysed.

 For the **test** part of the experiment

--test/X_test.txt that contains the Measures of the test part of the experiment.
+- test/X_test.txt that contains the Measures of the test part of the experiment.
 Each row comes from a specific subject performing specific activity.

--test/subject_test.txt that contains in row *n* of the X_test.txt file
+- test/subject_test.txt that contains in row *n* of the X_test.txt file

--test/y_text.txt that contains the Activities performed by the subject in the *n* row of the X_test.txt  file
+- test/y_text.txt that contains the Activities performed by the subject in the *n* row of the X_test.txt  file

 For the **train** part of the experiment

--train/X_test.txt that contains the Measures of the test part of the experiment.
+- train/X_test.txt that contains the Measures of the test part of the experiment.
 Each row comes from a specific subject performing specific activity.

--train/subject_test.txt that contains in row *n* of the X_test.txt file
+- train/subject_test.txt that contains in row *n* of the X_test.txt file

--train/y_text.txt that contains the Activities performed by the subject in the *n* row of the X_test.txt  file
+- train/y_text.txt that contains the Activities performed by the subject in the *n* row of the X_test.txt  file